cars10/elasticvue/README.md

 ### Internal stuff and refactorings

 * add more specs
-* when searching check if indices still exists
 * refactor vuex state to use actions?
 * performance - use web workers? wasm? ~~requestIdleCallback~~?